 TANF West Virginia Family Assistance

-TANF is given to qualified low-income families with children under the age of 18.
+TANF is given to eligible low-income families with children under the age of 18.
 This grant includes a cash grant to pay bills.
 Families receiving TANF can enroll in educational programs that can improve income, also job readiness.
 Childcare assistance is provided when parents work or attend school.
-(Apply for TANF Assistance) This assistance is given for a period of two years.
+(Apply for TANF Assistance) This assistance is given for two years.

 West Virginia Family Independence (FI) Program

 This program’s goal is to help struggling families reach stability and self-sufficiency.
-Block grants are given by the federal government and facilitated by state poverty organization.
+The federal government gives block grants and facilitated by state poverty organization.
 Grants are given to help:

 - Provide help to needy families with children